diegoddox/react-redux-toastr/README.md

 Or you can bind the `actions` to your component if you prefer.
 ```
 import {bindActionCreators} from 'redux'
-import {actions as toastrActions} from 'redux-toastr'
+import {actions as toastrActions} from 'react-redux-toastr'
 // In your React component
 constructor(props) {
   super(props);
-  // Bind the redux-toastr actions to the component
+  // Bind the react-redux-toastr actions to the component
   this.toastr = bindActionCreators(toastrActions, this.props.dispatch)
 }
 ```